zboxfs/zbox/README.md

 a virtual file system and exclusive access to authorised application.

-Unlike other system-level file systems, such as ext4, XFS and btrfs, which provide shared access to multiple processes, Zbox is file system that runs in the same memory space as the application.
+Unlike other system-level file systems, such as ext4, XFS and btrfs, which provide shared access to multiple processes, Zbox is a file system that runs in the same memory space as the application.
 It only provide access to one process at a time.